flythereddflagg/flythereddflagg.github.io/python_book/docs/20-Functions.md

 main()

 ```

-**Here is what should happen**
+### Here is what should happen
 ```
 $ python3 function_intro.py

-Would you like to "make" a sandwich, "eat" a sandchwich, "count" your sandchwiches or "quit"?
+Would you like to "make" a sandwich, "eat" a sandwich, "count" your sandwiches or "quit"?
 --> make

 A sandwich has been made.
 There are now 1 sandwiches.

-Would you like to "make" a sandwich, "eat" a sandchwich, "count" your sandchwiches or "quit"?
+Would you like to "make" a sandwich, "eat" a sandwich, "count" your sandwiches or "quit"?
 --> count

-There are 1 sandchwiches.
+There are 1 sandwiches.

-Would you like to "make" a sandwich, "eat" a sandchwich, "count" your sandchwiches or "quit"?
+Would you like to "make" a sandwich, "eat" a sandwich, "count" your sandwiches or "quit"?
 --> make

 A sandwich has been made.
 There are now 2 sandwiches.

-Would you like to "make" a sandwich, "eat" a sandchwich, "count" your sandchwiches or "quit"?
+Would you like to "make" a sandwich, "eat" a sandwich, "count" your sandwiches or "quit"?
 --> eat

 You ate a sandwich.
 There are now 1 sandwiches.

-Would you like to "make" a sandwich, "eat" a sandchwich, "count" your sandchwiches or "quit"?
+Would you like to "make" a sandwich, "eat" a sandwich, "count" your sandwiches or "quit"?
 --> eat

 You ate a sandwich.
 There are now 0 sandwiches.

-Would you like to "make" a sandwich, "eat" a sandchwich, "count" your sandchwiches or "quit"?
+Would you like to "make" a sandwich, "eat" a sandwich, "count" your sandwiches or "quit"?
 --> eat
 There are no sandwiches to eat!

-Would you like to "make" a sandwich, "eat" a sandchwich, "count" your sandchwiches or "quit"?
+Would you like to "make" a sandwich, "eat" a sandwich, "count" your sandwiches or "quit"?
 --> quit
 $
 ```

-### Functions
+## Functions

 Upon finishing this lesson, you should have made your first functions!